An Overview of Root-Knot Nematodes

 Figure 10.
 Sclerotia and spore mat characteristic of southern blight of soybean.

-Figure 13.
-Stem canker foliar symptoms on soybean.
+Figure 14.
+Stem canker lesions on soybean stems.

 Management

-Avoid growing RKN susceptible crops and varieties more than two consecutive years.
-A soybean-corn or cotton-soybean rotation is not much different than three consecutive years of soybean in terms of nematode population development.
+Avoid growing RKN susceptible crops and varieties for more than two consecutive years.
+A soybean-corn or RKN susceptible cotton-soybean rotation is not much different than three consecutive years of soybean in terms of nematode population development.

-Rotation with non-nematode host crops is limited to peanut with southern RKN.
+Rotation with non-nematode host crops is limited to peanut and RKN-resistant cotton with southern RKN.
 Grain sorghum hybrids vary in susceptibility, but are considered susceptible hosts along with corn and cotton.
-The host range of other species of RKN overlap with southern RKN with some variation among species (Table 1).
+The host ranges of other species of RKN overlap with southern RKN with some variation among species (Table 1).

 Table 1.
-Host range of most common and emerging root-knot nematodes in soybean producing states in the United States. (+ = susceptible [i.e., good reproduction], - = resistant [i.e., poor reproduction])
+Host range of most common and emerging root-knot nematodes in soybean-producing states in the U.S. (+ = susceptible [i.e., good reproduction], - = resistant [i.e., poor reproduction])

 Crop | Southern | Peanut | Javanese | Northern | Guava |